TUMLWE/PAL/docs/source/user_guide.rst

 **SUBMODEL Variables**

 Also SUBMODEL variables must be single numerical values, i.e, arrays are not allowed.
 The "IO" type field must match the type of port of Simulink model, except for "status" variables.
-Generally, each SUBMODEL will contain nI + nO + 1 variables, which nI/nO the number of input/output ports of a Simulink model.
+Generally, each SUBMODEL will contain nI + nO + 1 variables, where nI/nO indicates the number of input/output ports of a Simulink model.

 .. csv-table::  SVI_Definition - SUBMODELS sheet
    :file: svi_definition_submodels.csv